Ross Stripling: San Francisco Giants

 On December 13, 2022, Stripling signed a two-year $25 million contract with the San Francisco Giants, with an opt-out after the 2023 season.
+He went on the injured list in August with a 5.29 ERA over 19 games pitched, 11 of them starts.
+Stripling finished the season with an 0-5 record and a 5.36 ERA and did not opt out of the $12.5 million salary for the 2024 season.

+Oakland Athletics

+On February 2, 2024, the Giants traded Stripling and cash considerations to the Oakland Athletics in exchange for Jonah Cox.
+On August 14, after struggling to a 2–11 record and 5.72 ERA in 14 starts for Oakland, Stripling was moved to the bullpen.
+In 22 total appearances for Oakland, he compiled a 2-11 record and 6.01 ERA with 49 strikeouts across 85 1/3 innings pitched.

+Kansas City Royals

+On February 19, 2025, Stripling signed a minor league contract with the Kansas City Royals.
+He requested and was granted his release by the Royals on March 23, after failing to make the Opening Day roster.

+On May 5, 2025, Stripling announced his retirement from professional baseball via multiple social media posts.

 Personal life

 Stripling married his longtime girlfriend, Shelby Gassiott, on November 11, 2017.
 They live in Houston during the offseason.

 Stripling earned a bachelor's degree in finance from Texas A&M, and is a FINRA-licensed stockbroker and investment advisor.
 He passed the Series 7 exam in 2016 and the Series 66 exam in 2017.
 On January 31, 2019, Stripling appeared on Fox Business Network and contributed commentary regarding the markets before fielding questions regarding his major league debut and baseball analytics.
 He trades stocks regularly, even during the baseball season.